AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 [!DNL Experience Manager] as a [!DNL Cloud Service] new features are delivered through a [monthly feature activation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/release-notes/release-notes-current), while enhancements and bug fixes are delivered twice a month through [maintenance releases](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/maintenance/latest).
 The upcoming releases for [!DNL Experience Manager] as a [!DNL Cloud Service] are planned as follows:

+>[!IMPORTANT]
+>
+>Please be advised that if no action is taken by April 30, 2026, deployment pipelines may be deactivated and other AEMaaCS functionalities will be impacted.
+Continued operation on an unsupported version may negatively affect application stability and uptime, and further increase security exposure.

 ### Past [!DNL Cloud Service] Releases {#past}

 | Release |Event |Schedule |Status |